The importance of exercise

-It is important you do not let your blood sugar get too low (hypoglycaemia), so checking it before exercise will alert you to have a snack prior to exercise if it is on the low side.
+It's important not to let your blood sugar get too low (hypoglycaemia) so checking it before exercise will remind you to have a snack before exercising if it's on the low side.

-It is important that you carry a source of easily absorbed sugar (i.e sweets) while exercising, in case you feel your blood sugar getting too low.
-As your exercise becomes regular, you may notice your blood sugar levels become lower more frequently.
-If this occurs, you may want to discuss with your GP as you may need to alter your medication.
+It is important you carry a source of easily absorbed sugar (i.e. sweets) while exercising, in case you feel your blood sugar getting too low.
+As your exercise becomes regular, you may notice your blood sugar levels become lower more often.
+If this happens, you may want to discuss with your doctor as you may need to alter your medication.

 Note: Those taking insulin are at most risk of hypoglycaemia during exercise and it is strongly recommended you check your blood sugar before and after all exercise sessions.

-- Stand up and go for a walk or do some stretches during the TV advertisement breaks
+- Stand up and go for a walk or do some stretches during TV ad breaks.

-- Get off the bus a stop or two early and walk the rest of the route to your destination
+- Get off the bus or train a stop early and walk the rest of the way.